Tricks I’ve learned but don’t always use

 (I’m an artist, I like to go with the flow / wait for the right mood to strike / follow the energy / be divinely inspired.)

 (Not that there’s really anything wrong with that.
-As an intuitive, an empath, and a Four, I can relate to ALL of that, and I don’t even think it’s “wrong” per se.)
+As an intuitive, an empath, and an Enneagram Four, I can relate to ALL of that, and I don’t even think it’s “wrong” per se.)

 But the thing is, when it comes to getting our creative work out into the world, we often go to sleep on ourselves instead of doing the work to make it happen.